-2.1.3 Special Features
+2.1.2 Special Features

-- ACPI Ready: Advanced Configuration Power Interface (ACPI) provides more Energy Saving Features for operating systems that support OS Direct Power Management (OSPM) functionality.
+- ACPI Ready: Advanced Configuration and Power Interface (ACPI) provides more Energy Saving Features for operating systems that support OS Direct Power Management (OSPM) functionality.
 With these features implemented in the OS, PCs can be ready around the clock, yet satisfy all the energy saving standards.
-To fully utilize the benefits of ACPI, an ACPI-supported OS, such as Windows 98 must be used. - Easy Installation: Incorporates BIOS that supports autodetection of hard disk drives, PS/2 mouse, and Plug and Play devices to make the setup of hard disk drives, expansion cards, and other devices virtually automatic. - PC'99 Compliant: Both the BIOS and hardware levels of ASUS smart series motherboards meet PC'99 compliancy.
-The new PC'99 requirements for systems and components are based on the following high-level goals: Support for Plug and Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows95/98/NT.
-Color-coded connectors and descriptive icons make identification easy as required by PC'99. - Symbios SCSI BIOS: Supports optional ASUS SCSI controller cards through the onboard SYMBIOS firmware.
+To fully utilize the benefits of ACPI, an ACPI-supported OS, such as Windows 98 must be used. - Easy Installation: Incorporates BIOS that supports autodetection of hard disk drives, PS/2 mouse, and Plug and Play devices to make the setup of hard disk drives, expansion cards, and other devices virtually automatic. - Suspend and Go: Suspend-to-RAM (STR) provides maximum power savings as an alternative to leaving the computer ON and QuickStartTM so that you do not have to wait for a long time for system bootup. - New Compliancy: Both the BIOS and hardware levels of this motherboard meet the stringent requirements for PC 99 certification The new PC 99 requirements for systems and components are based on the following high-level goals: Support for Plug and Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows95/98/NT.
+Color-coded connectors and descriptive icons make identification easy as required by PC 99. - Symbios SCSI BIOS: Supports optional ASUS SCSI controller cards through the onboard SYMBIOS firmware.